Admissions FAQs

 What is the first step in the admissions process?

-The first step in the admissions process is to submit an application to Mercy college.
+The first step in the admissions process is to submit an application to Mercy University.
 Students are able to apply to Mercy at www.mercy.edu/apply-now.
 Certain major concentrations may require supplemental admissions items.
 Visit our catalogs or contact the Office of Admissions for additional information.

 Is the PACT Mentorship Program different than other advising programs?